gtrxAC/peanut.vxp/README.md

 ![](img/marioland_215.jpg)

 ## Status
 * Currently the emulator can run any Game Boy (not Color) ROM that we've tested.
-Some games like Pokémon Red/Blue may have graphical issues.
+The emulator core itself should support at least [these games](https://github.com/deltabeard/Peanut-GB/issues/31).
 * Input is supported, but only one key can be pressed at a time.
 * In-game saving is supported, though it's a bit slow.
 * Save states are not supported.